Jrrney/Scrabble/README.md

 The game of Scrabble.

 Back-end Python implementation contains REST API in Flask framework.
-Front-end is design as HTML + CSS website.
+Front-end is designed as HTML + CSS website.

 Code also contains an algorithm to play the game.
 Further used as an AI opponent